MikhailZyukin/MikhailZyukin/README.md

 🎓 CS undergrad at the University of Nicosia
 🎮 Passionate about Human-Computer Interaction, System Design, and Applied Algorithms
-🔍 Currently working on EmotionED — an EI teaching platform for children
+🔍 Currently working on E-motion — an EI teaching platform for children
 🛡️ Military service complete (Border Patrol - Cypriot National Guard)

 ---